didactek/deft-midi-control/Sources/MCSurface/MCSurface.docc/MCSurface.md

 ## Overview

-MCSurface adds semantics to working with the controls and indicators provided by a Mackie-compatible MIDI controller.
+MCSurface provides support for working with the controls and indicators on a Mackie-compatible MIDI controller.
 Controls publish events using Combine.
 Indicators have properties that when set send a MIDI message to the control surface to change to the corresponding state.